ETL Testing Automation: An Effective & Efficient Approach

 - If your implementation includes columns like effective start date and end date, then effective start date should always be less than effective end date.

 Our data migration process involved more than 850 tables.
 So, it was essential for us to automate this entire process.
 As a part of automation, we created stored procedure using cursors so that the same stored procedure will be executed on all tables at a time.
-All the test scenarios were added to this stored procedure and the end results were captured inside the result table.
+All the test scenarios were added to this stored procedure and the end results were capture inside the result table.
 This helped us perform the testing efficiently and effectively.